Connect with us

 Database Design

 Data must be stored where it can be found.
-A poorly designed database becomes slower as it grows.
-Queries that once took seconds may take minutes.
-Users notice.
+A poorly designed database becomes slower as it is populated.
+Go Beyond Local demonstrates the skill to design databases optimized for:

 • Speed: frequently accessed data retrieves quickly